 A change in process can feel like a leap in the dark for employees.

-Moving from traditional paper based methods of management, that you have used for years, and changing to a digital workforce management system can appear like a leap in the dark.
+Moving from traditional paper based methods of management, that you have used for years, and changing to a mobile workforce management system can appear like a leap in the dark.

 The biggest barrier we help organisations to overcome is the fear and expectation of what could happen when they switch over.
 We see first-hand how these fears are in contrast to what actually happens.